A calculus for modal compact Hausdorff spaces: Introduction

 \section{Introduction}

 Dualities between algebras and topological spaces provide a crucial tool in the study of logics, algebras, and topologies.
 The groundbreaking work of Stone \cite{St36} established the duality between Boolean algebras and Stone spaces, paving the way for numerous subsequent studies on dualities.
 Prominent instances of these dualities include the celebrated Priestley duality between distributive lattices and Priestley spaces \cite{Pr70,Pr72} and the renowned Esakia duality between Heyting algebras and Esakia spaces \cite{Es74, Esa19}.
 Another essential addition to these dualities is the \emph{de Vries duality} \cite{deV62}, which states that compact Hausdorff spaces are dual to de Vries algebras---complete Boolean algebras enriched with a binary relation satisfying some specific properties.
-From a logical perspective, de Vries algebras have been studied in \cite{BeBeSaVe19,Sa16}, where the \emph{strict symmetric implication calculus} $\SSIC$ is introduced, and its soundness and completeness with respect to these algebras is established.
-This yields that $\SSIC$ is also sound and complete with respect to compact Hausdorff spaces.
+From a logical perspective, de Vries algebras provide an algebraic semantics for the \emph{strict symmetric implication calculus} $\SSIC$ \cite{BeBeSaVe19,Sa16}.
+It follows from de Vries duality that compact Hausdorff spaces give a topological semantics for $\SSIC$.

-In~\cite{BeBeHa15} \emph{modal compact Hausdorff spaces} are introduced as the compact Hausdorff generalization of modal spaces (see, e.g., \cite{CZ97, BRV01, BeBeIe16}).
+\emph{Modal compact Hausdorff spaces} \cite{BeBeHa15} are the compact Hausdorff generalization of modal spaces (see, e.g., \cite{CZ97, BRV01, BeBeIe16}).
 These spaces are compact Hausdorff spaces endowed with a relation $R$ satisfying some `continuity' conditions, saying that $R$ is point-closed and that the converse of $R$ maps open sets to open sets and closed sets to closed sets.
-The modal version of de Vries duality yields modal de Vries algebras and in~\cite{BeBeHa15} it is proved that modal compact Hausdorff spaces are dually equivalent to lower continuous modal de Vries algebras as well as to upper continuous modal de Vries algebras.
-Developing a sound and complete calculus for modal compact Hausdorff spaces was left as an open problem in \cite{BeBeHa15}.
+The modal version of de Vries duality~\cite{BeBeHa15} establishes that modal compact Hausdorff spaces are dually equivalent to lower continuous modal de Vries algebras as well as to upper continuous modal de Vries algebras, which are de Vries algebras equipped with certain operators.
+Developing a sound and complete calculus for modal compact Hausdorff spaces was left as an open problem.